salom18/Projet_programmation-/README.md

 <a name="Structure"></a>
 ## Structure
-- In "name_file " you will find the whole script of our program.
+- In "trip_information_provider.py" you will find the whole script of our program.
 - In "name_file" you will find all the packages we used.
 - In "name_file" you will find all the functions we used.
 - In "name_file" you will find the code which allows to extract the cheapest hotel from the Hotels.com website